 In this case, confirmation bias would operate just as effectively, and thus you would be increasingly likely to experience these kinds of events happening.
 As a result, the world you live in more and more reflects the things you do.
 Inevitably therefore, eventually, these kinds of events are likely to happen to you as well.
 Karma operates.

-Once again, this is not because anything you do changes the objective physical reality.
-It is simply that the observations you make generate an expectation of more of the same; and in a QBism reality this means that you are more likely to experience these kinds of events in the future because the world hologram is the sole definition of the probabilities, and biased observations bias the likely future.
+As with all the effects of observation, this is not because anything you do changes the objective physical reality.
+It is simply that the observations you make generate an expectation of more of the same.
+And in a QBism type of world this means that you are more likely to experience these kinds of events in the future because of confirmation bias.
 This is all described on the Interactive Destiny page.
 The unconscious expectations generate strange attractors, just as conscious ones do, and thus bias which way the path of reality goes.

 The Moravec Jump

-In day-to-day reality, the things that are likely to happen are strongly constrained by all the ordinary rules of reality.
+In day-to-day reality, the things that are likely to happen are strongly constrained by all the ordinary rules of the physical world.
 In many ways the world is a fairly predictable place.
-But in the jump from this lifetime to the next none of that applies; the whole of your karma takes effect in the blink of an eye.
+But in the jump from this lifetime to the next none of that applies.
+With no limitations in operation, the whole of your karma takes effect in the blink of an eye.
 The version of the world you find yourself in as you arrive in your next lifetime will be the one with the most precise fit with your world hologram, otherwise it would not be you in the next lifetime.
 This means that all the tendencies in reality defined by your world hologram, the karma, will be perfectly expressed in the way this world works, and the kinds of things that are likely to happen to you.
-It could be a heaven or a hell; and every choice in life has an impact.
+It could be a heaven or a hell.
+Scarily, every choice in life has an impact.